-The driver can synchronize Exchange Server 2007, Exchange Server 2010, and Exchange Server 2013 accounts.
+The driver can synchronize Exchange Server 2010 and Exchange Server 2013 accounts.
 It cannot synchronize all types of Exchange accounts at the same time.
 If you have multiple types of Exchange accounts, you must set up a separate driver to synchronize each type of Exchange accounts.

-- Section C.1, "Provisioning Exchange Server 2007 Accounts," on page 107 - Section C.2, "Provisioning Exchange Server 2010 Accounts," on page 111 - Section C.3, "Provisioning Exchange Server 2013 Accounts," on page 115 - Section C.4, "Provisioning Exchange Server 2016 Accounts," on page 119
+- "Provisioning Exchange Server 2019 and Exchange Server 2016 Accounts" on page 111 - "Provisioning Exchange Server 2013 Accounts" on page 114 - "Provisioning Exchange Server 2010 Accounts" on page 118